- Treating a Sore Throat

 - How are tonsillitis and adenoid infection diagnosed?

-What are the symptoms of tonsillitis or an adenoid infection?
+What are the signs and symptoms of tonsillitis or an adenoid infection?

 The most prominent symptom of tonsillitis and adenoid infection is a sore throat.
-Other symptoms of tonsillitis and adenoid infection include:
+Other signs and symptoms of tonsillitis and adenoid infection include:

 - Bad breath